alf-tool/alf-core/README.md

 ### The example database

-This README file shows a lot of examples built on top of the following suppliers & parts database (almost identical to the original version in C.J.
-Date database books).
+This README file shows a lot of examples built on top of the following suppliers & parts database (almost identical to the original version in C. J. Date's database books).
 By default, the alf command line is wired to this embedded example.
 All examples shown here should therefore work immediately, if you want to reproduce them!